Configuration Guide for IT and Security Teams

 From group-to-role mapping |

-Subsequent logins match by ldap_dn.
+Subsequent logins match by ldap_dn (stored as external_id with auth_provider=ldap).

 SIEM Integration¶